 i.
 “They cover the altar of Jehovah with tears, namely, by compelling the wives who have been put away to lay their trouble before God in the sanctuary.”
 (Keil)

 b.
-Because the Lord has been witness between you and the wife of your youth, with whom you have dealt treacherously: The priests sinned by forsaking the wife they married in their youth, breaking the goal of marriage (she is your companion) and the bond of marriage (your wife by covenant).
+Because the LORD has been witness between you and the wife of your youth, with whom you have dealt treacherously: The priests sinned by forsaking the wife they married in their youth, breaking the goal of marriage (she is your companion) and the bond of marriage (your wife by covenant).

 i.
 “They kept their wives till they had passed their youth, and then put them away, that they might get young ones in their place.”
 (Clarke)

 c.
-Did He not make them one: The Bible continually comes back to God’s goal and plan for marriage as revealed in Genesis 2:18-25.
+Did He not make them one: The Bible continually points back to God’s goal and plan for marriage as revealed in Genesis 2:18-25.
 Essential to God’s plan for marriage is the essential oneness between husband and wife.
 One important reason for this oneness is to establish a proper environment for raising godly offspring.

 d.
-He hates divorce: There is no doubt that God hates divorce because it destroys what He loves – marriage is the Lord’s holy institution which He loves (Malachi 2:11).
+He hates divorce: There is no doubt that God hates divorce because it destroys what He loves – marriage is the LORD’s holy institution which He loves (Malachi 2:11).
 Specifically, we can say that God hates divorce for at least three reasons:

-· God hates divorce because it breaks a solemn vow
+· God hates divorce because it breaks a solemn vow.

-· God hates divorce because it is harmful
+· God hates divorce because it is harmful.

-· God hates divorce because it illustrates apostasy and damnation
+· God hates divorce because it illustrates apostasy and damnation.

 i.
 There is no doubt that God allows divorce in particular circumstances, though divorce is never commanded.
 God’s heart is always for repentance, forgiveness, and reconciliation in marriage.
-We have sinned against God far worse than any spouse could sin against us, and God does not divorce us – though He has every right to!
+We have sinned against God far worse than any spouse could sin against us, and God does not divorce us – though He has every right to.

 ii.
 Yet because we are fallen and suffer from hardness of heart, God gives permission for divorce in two circumstances.
 Sexual immorality is valid grounds (Matthew 19:1-9), and so is desertion by an unbelieving spouse (1 Corinthians 7:10-16).

 iv.
 If someone does not have Biblical grounds for divorce, God regards them as still married and any subsequent relationship is considered adultery (Matthew 19:8-9).
 It isn’t that you shouldn’t divorce for unbiblical grounds; you can’t divorce for unbiblical grounds.
-Nevertheless, if someone divorces with proper grounds, then they are free to remarry (1 Corinthians 7:15).
+Nevertheless, if someone divorces having proper grounds, then they are free to remarry (1 Corinthians 7:15).

 e.
 It covers one’s garment with violence: Part of the marriage ceremony in Bible times involved the husband covering his wife with his garment as a symbol of the protection he brought her.
 But now, their garments were covered with violence.
 When a wife is forsaken or mistreated the man covers his own garment with violence.
 This is because the husband and wife are one, and he cannot mistreat his wife without bringing misery and destruction to himself.

 i.
-This is Paul’s point in Ephesians 5:28: So husbands ought to love their own wives as their own bodies; he who loves his wife loves himself.
+This was Paul’s point in Ephesians 5:28: So husbands ought to love their own wives as their own bodies; he who loves his wife loves himself.
 Simply said, when you love your wife, you benefit yourself.
 Perhaps it is better to put it in the negative: when you neglect your wife, you neglect yourself, and it will come back to hurt you.

 f.
 Therefore take heed to your spirit: This phrase is repeated twice because it is so important.
 The reason why the priests dealt treacherously against their wife is that they did not take heed to their spirit.
 They allowed their hearts to become hard, critical, and embittered against the woman they were supposed to regard as their special, God-given companion in oneness.